-As legalized cannabis and interest in psychedelic policy become hot topics for Colorado law, the University of Colorado Boulder’s Psychedelic Club hosted the second annual Cannabis and Psychedelic Symposium on Wednesday.
+As legalized cannabis products like cbd for arthritis pain and interest in psychedelic policy become hot topics for Colorado law, the University of Colorado Boulder’s Psychedelic Club hosted the second annual Cannabis and Psychedelic Symposium on Wednesday.

 The event, hosted in the Wolf Law Building, highlighted current issues facing drug legislation.

 A group dedicated to “spreading information and awareness about the benefits [and] consequences of psychedelic use within society and the individual,” CU’s Psychedelic Club hopes the symposium will increase students’ knowledge about the state of drug detox acceptance with regard to the law.

 The future of cannabis consumption in Colorado was explored during multiple panels.
 Leland Rucker, an editor for the cannabis magazine Sensi, asked how social cannabis could be used in society today.
 Outdoor restaurant venues where cannabis can be legally consumed may become an option in the coming years, according to Rucker.

 “The fact that we do not have social consumption in Colorado is like if alcohol was only sold at liquor stores,” CU Denver graduate and panelist Andrew Livingston said.
 “Without social use we have no way for people to commune.”

 CU Boulder’s Global Studies Residential Academic Program featured a booth during the symposium engaging students in discussion about proper drug usage.
 Carol Conzelman, head of the Global Studies program and faculty sponsor for the Psychedelic Club, voiced her concern for the state of public policy.
 She stated that as the professor of a drug policy class in the program, she has done a large amount of research into policy around the globe.
 In case of drug abuse the west hollywood drug rehab can help start afresh.People can check out drug rehab in the UK if they need the best drug rehab centers.